Overview

 Many live with postherpetic neuralgia for months or even years.
 Common treatments for shingles include:

 Medication.
 There are several drugs that can calm overstimulated nerves.
 Lidocaine patches often are the first line of treatment.
 The patch sticks to the affected area of skin and slowly releases a numbing medicine.
-Its effect is temporary but is enough for some patients.
+Its effect is temporary, but it is enough for some patients.

 Other pain-relief drugs include antidepressants and anticonvulsants, which calm the excitability of nerve cells that process pain.
 For severe cases, prescription opioids may be an option.

 Nerve blocks.
 Nerve blocks are injections of numbing medication into the nerves sending out pain signals.
-For some patients, nerve blocks last months.
+For some patients, nerve blocks last for months.
 Those patients may need only a few injections per year.
 But for some patients, the blocks last a few short weeks or days.
-Pain management specialists recommend alternative treatments if relief lasts only a couple of days.
+We recommend alternative treatments if relief lasts only a couple of days.

-Pain management specialists may recommend doing the full implant if after one to two weeks, the patient’s pain is reduced by at least half and they are using less pain medication.
+Our specialists may recommend doing the full implant if after one to two weeks, the patient’s pain is reduced by at least half, and they are using less pain medication.

 The full implant includes a battery-powered, internal stimulator.
 It can run up to 10 years before the need to replace the battery with another surgery.